-Portability: While many full-size e-bikes weigh upwards of 60 pounds, making them very difficult to transport in a vehicle or tote into an apartment or office, most e-bikes that are under $500 price range are comparatively compact and lightweight.
-Many under $500 e-bikes are foldable, weigh around 40 pounds and have small 14-inch wheels.
+Portability: While many full-size e-bikes weigh upwards of 60 pounds, making them very difficult to transport in a vehicle or tote into an apartment or office, most of the best electric bikes under $500 are comparatively compact and lightweight.
+Many under $500 e-bikes are foldable, weigh around 40 pounds, and have small 14-inch wheels.
 Some of these bikes even have handles designed into the top bar that makes it easier to carry them.
-This design makes them small enough and light enough to fit in a car trunk or even tote into the office for safe keeping once you arrive at your destination.
+This design makes them small enough and light enough to fit in a car trunk or even tote into the office for safekeeping once you arrive at your destination.

 Q: What is the most dependable electric bike?

 Ancheer makes some of the most dependable electric bikes at the sub-$500 price point.
 The company is one of the more established e-bike manufacturers, having launched back in 2008 in Los Angeles.

 Electric bikes have come down in price with improvements in motor and battery technology in recent years, making them an excellent option for commuting as well as recreation.
 These lower prices make them a great option for commuters who want to use a bike as an alternative to a car, thereby saving money on gasoline, aiding your health, and benefiting the environment.

 Q: What should you know before buying an e-bike?